ElesionKyrie/Extreme-Video-Compression-With-Prediction-Using-Pre-trainded-Diffusion-Models-/README.md

-# Extreme Video Compression With Prediction Using Pre-trainded Diffusion Models
+# Extreme Video Compression With Prediction Using Pre-trained Diffusion Models
 ## Usage